HTML

 <meter>

-The <meter> element represents a scalar value within a known range or a fractional value, typically shown as a progress bar.
+The <meter> HTML element represents either a scalar value within a known range or a fractional value.

 DataMeasurementsStatus